-From the results of the chi-square statistical test on 64 respondents, the pvalue = 0.452 where the p value> = 0.05Then Ho is accepted and Ha is rejected, this shows that there is no significant relationship between haemoglobin concentration and body length at toddlers two years -5 years in the village of Malacca, Sumedang.
-From the results of the chi-square statistical test on 64 respondents, the p-value = 0.224 where the p value> = 0.05 Then Ho is accepted and Ha is rejected, this shows that there is no significant relationship between haemoglobin concentration and body weight at toddlers two years -5 years in the village of Malacca, Sumedang.
+From the results of the chi-square statistical test on 64 respondents, the p-value = 0.452 where the p value> = 0.05 in the end of t two years - 5 years in the village of Malacca, Sumedang.
+From the results of the chi-square statistical test on 64 respondents, the p-value = 0.224 where the p value> = 0.05 Then Ho is accepted and Ha is rejected, this shows that there is no significant relationship between haemoglobin oncentration and body weight at toddlers two years - 5 years in the village of Malacca, Sumedang.

 From the results of the chi-square statistical test on 64 respondents, the pvalue = 0.693 where the p value> = 0.05.
 Then Ho is accepted, and Ha is rejected.
 It shows no significant relationship between haemoglobin concentration and body mass index.
 In toddlers, two years - 5 years in the village of Malacca, Sumedang.
-From the results of the chi-square statistical test on 64 respondents, the p-value = 0.360 where the p value> = 0.05 Then Ho is accepted and Ha is rejected, this shows that there is no significant relationship between haemoglobin concentration and development in toddlers two years - 5 years in Malaka Village, Sumedang.
+From the results of the chi-square statistical test on 64 respondents, the p-value = 0.360 where the p value> = 0.05 Than Ho is accepted and Ha is rejected, this shows that there is no significant relationship between haemoglobin concentration development in toddlers two years - 5 years in Malaka Village, Sumedang.
 So it can be concluded in this study that there is no significant relationship between haemoglobin concentration and physical growth and development in toddlers aged two years - 5 years in Malaka Village, Sumedang.

 Children whose height measurement is below -2 SD from the WHO standard are said to be stunted.
 Identify height by comparing a child's height with the height of children in the average population according to the same age and sex.
 Several current studies show that short children are strongly associated with poor education and lowerincome as adults.
-Stunting is more likely to into less educated. grow more impoverished, less healthy, and more susceptible to infectious diseases.
+Stunting is more likely to into less educated, grow impoverished, less healthy, and more susceptible to infectious diseases.
 From the measurement results in table 1.
 It can be seen that the number of men and women in Malacca Village.
 In table 2. it is found that there is no relationship between height and haemoglobin concentration.
 Research conducted by Ayoya et al. said that children had a close relationship between stunting children and the incidence of anaemia [24].